What you need to know about the IRS annual 401(k) audit requirement

 As an employer offering a 401(k) plan, you may find your plan is required to undergo an annual audit.
 A 401(k) plan audit refers to an official inspection of the financial standing of a 401(k) plan by a third-party accounting firm.

-These audits can be complex and time-consuming.
-So, it’s important to properly prepare for them.
+These audits can be complex and time-consuming, so it’s important to properly prepare for them.
 Here’s what you need to know about the 401(k) plan audit requirements.

 What is a 401(k) audit?

-Upon completion of a 401(k) plan audit, the employer and those involved in managing the plan may receive certain communications from the auditor—including an audit communication letter and a management recommendation letter.
+Upon completion of a 401(k) plan audit, the employer and those involved in managing the plan may receive certain communications from the auditor, including an audit communication letter and a management recommendation letter.
 The employer can use these communications to both address areas of noncompliance and improve processes before future audits.

 What are the 401(k) audit requirements?

-DOL regulations include a special “80-to-120 participant rule,” which states that if the number of participants at the beginning of the year is between 80 and 120, and a Form 5500 was filed for the prior plan year, the plan may file a 5500 in the same category (small or large plan) as the year before.
+DOL regulations include a special “80-to-120 participant rule,” which states that if the number of participants with a balance at the beginning of the year is between 80 and 120, and a Form 5500 was filed for the prior plan year, the plan may file a 5500 in the same category (small or large plan) as the year before.
 A plan that files a small filer 5500 for the plan year is not subject to the required large plan audit until it exceeds the 120 participant threshold at the beginning of a plan year.

 Limited scope audits

-Under ERISA Section 103(a)(3), there are two types of 401(k) plan audits: full scope and limited scope.
+Under ERISA Section 103(a)(3), there are two types of 401(k) plan audits: full-scope and limited-scope.

-• Full scope audits: Require that the auditor review the plan recordkeepers' processes and procedures in addition to the plan’s operations.
+• Full-scope audits: Require that the auditor review the plan recordkeepers' processes and procedures in addition to the plan’s operations.

-• Limited scope audits: When conducting a limited scope audit, auditors don’t audit investment information prepared and certified by a qualified institution such as a bank or similar financial institution as long as that entity certifies both the accuracy and completeness of the information.
+• Limited-scope audits: When conducting a limited-scope audit, auditors don’t audit investment information prepared and certified by a qualified institution such as a bank or similar financial institution as long as that entity certifies both the accuracy and completeness of the information.
 The auditor can include a disclaimer in its audit findings with respect to this information.

 Employers sponsoring plans may continue to use limited scope audits.
 But under SAS 136, they are now referred to as "ERISA Section 103(a)(3)(C) audits" and no longer have a scope limitation.
 Instead of the auditor issuing a disclaimer of opinion, it now issues an opinion with two parts:

-1. An opinion on the fair presentation of information in the financial statements that are not covered by the certification, and
+• An opinion on the fair presentation of information in the financial statements that are not covered by the certification, and

+• An opinion on whether the investment information in the financial statements reconciles with information in the certification.
 Employers are required to provide written representations regarding their responsibilities.
 This includes keeping a copy of the plan document and amendments, ensuring transactions are consistent with the plan, and maintaining plan records used to determine benefits due under the plan.

 Who performs an annual 401(k) audit